blacksnowmartin/mpesa-mvp-mockup/README.md

 ## License

 This project is for demonstration purposes.
-You can specify a license if you wish (e.g., MIT License).